 In Korea, the plant is known as doraji (도라지) and its root, either dried or fresh, is a popular ingredient in salads and traditional cuisine.
 The Chinese bellflower is also used in traditional Chinese medicine.

-The extracts and purified platycoside compounds (saponins) from the roots of Platycodon grandiflorum may exhibit neuroprotective, antimicrobial, anti-inflammatory, anti-cancer, anti-allergy, improved insulin resistance, and cholesterol-lowering properties.
+The extracts and purified platycoside compounds (saponins) from the roots of Platycodon grandiflorum may exhibit neuroprotective, antimicrobial, anti-inflammatory, anti-cancer, anti-allergy, and improved insulin resistance properties.

 Evidence for these potential effects was mainly observed in vitro, with the exception of cholesterol lowering effects documented in vitro and rats.
 The lack of efficacy and limited safety data in humans, however, necessitates further research.